 More serious levels of altitude sickness are known as high altitude cerebral edema (HACE), and high-altitude pulmonary edema (HAPE).

 HACE is the excess of fluid in the brain, resulting in confusion, laziness, and emotional behavior.
 It can be fatal.
 I have read that about 1% of people ascending above 3000 meters get HACE, and it can develop even at around 2100 m, such cases have been reported.
 In general, the faster you go up, the more likely it is that HACE will happen.

 HAPE is a build-up of fluid in the lungs that prevents the air spaces from opening up and filling with fresh air with each breath.
 This can be fatal within hours.
 HAPE usually develops after 2 or 3 days at altitudes above 2500 m.
-People suffering from HAPE are breathless, they cough and this is accompanied with a pink frothy sputum, heart rate is faster, the lips are blue, the temperature is high.
+People suffering from HAPE are breathless, they cough and this is accompanied by a pink frothy sputum, heart rate is faster, the lips are blue, the temperature is high.

 There is no clear formula which would determine at which altitude the sickness happens, or how to avoid it.
 Typically, in the literature, you may see that symptoms may develop above 2400 meters.
 I myself have been above 4000 meters and did not have any particular problems except for slight dizziness.
-However, already above 2000 meters, I can feel some slight difference, as if something is missing when I breath, and this sometimes accompanied by slight heart arrhythmia.
+However, already above 2000 meters, I can feel some slight difference, as if something is missing when I breathe, and this sometimes accompanied by slight heart arrhythmia.

-Most common symptoms of AMS are:
+The most common symptoms of AMS are:

 - Lack of need to eat